OpenSource-THG/cfssl-issuer/README.md

 ## Installation

-This controller requires a cert-manager version of > v0.11.0 and a running cfssl server
+This controller requires a cert-manager version of > v0.11.0 and a running CFSSL server

 ### Helm